Praqma/web-alliance/_pages/gatherings.md

 {: .agenda-time }
 Workshops
 {: .agenda-name }
-The morning will be dedicated to workshops, hackathons, and discussions on the topic of Tracey (Eiffel, QuTiCon, Compliance as Code…).We should be able to have two tracks if needed.
-So it is also possible to group around subjects from [our complete list of recent initiatives]({{site.url}}/initiatives/){: target="\_blank"}, where we will be ready to present those not already presented and discuss road maps and new ideas.
+**The morning will be dedicated to workshops, hackathons, and discussions on the topic of Tracey (Eiffel, QuTiCon, Compliance as Code…).** We should be able to have two tracks, if needed.
+So, it is also possible to group around subjects from [our complete list of recent initiatives]({{site.url}}/initiatives/){: target="\_blank"}, where we will be ready to present those not already presented and discuss road maps and new ideas.
 {: .right }
 **The traceability workshop:** This will be one important workshop run by Praqma.
 We will go into more details on different projects and efforts, than the lightening talk allowed.
 We also hope to present customer specific examples, maybe with the member.
 The goal of this workshop is to look at the overall goals we could share in a new initiative, and then try to draft the architecture of a system that you can easily deploy and work with as it evolves through our alliance.